AliveToolkit/alive2/README.md

 --------

 This plugin tries to validate every IR-level transformation performed by LLVM.
-To build it, add `-DCLANG_PLUGIN=1` to the cmake command.
-Then, invoke the plugin like this:
+Invoke the plugin like this:

 ```
 $ clang -O3 <src.c> -S -emit-llvm \